15 Signs of a Clingy Partner & How to Stop Being Clingy

 10. They don’t have hobbies or friends of their own

 Having interpersonal relationships beyond your romantic one is essential to becoming a well-rounded person.
-However, a girlfriend too clingy will often center their world around their partners, and you may notice that they don’t have many other friends or interpersonal relationships aside from you.
+However, a girlfriend who is too clingy will often center their world around their partners, and you may notice that they don’t have many other friends or interpersonal relationships aside from you.

 Likewise, they may also end up dropping their hobbies before the relationship and adopting yours instead so that they can have as much in common with you as they can.